See How Facebook and Others Track Your Web Browsing Activity

 Therefore, if you log into a site or enter a credit card number to buy something, they can capture all that data and use it later to steal your identity.
 Or at the least, to buy something and charge it to your card.

 You should only conduct online business on encrypted sites.
-This will reduce the chances that someone will be able to decipher the data that comes across.
-The important data will be encrypted.
+That will reduce the chances that someone will be able to decipher the data that comes across.
+The critical data will be encrypted.

-The domain and subdomain in the URL is not encrypted.
+The domain and subdomain in the URL are not encrypted.
 It can’t ever be, because it needs to be visible so that the network can get to the destination site.

-However when you are visiting an encrypted site, three important pieces of information are hidden from eavesdroppers:
+However, when you are visiting an encrypted site, three fundamental pieces of information are hidden from eavesdroppers: